History of Panama (1977–present): Torrijos government undertakes "democratization"

 All qualified parties competed in the 1980 legislative elections, but these elections posed no threat to Torrijos's power base because political parties vied for only nineteen of the fifty-seven seats in the legislature.
 The other two-thirds of the representatives were appointed, in essence by Torrijos's supporters.
 The PRD won twelve of the available nineteen seats; the PLN won five seats, and the PDC, one.
-The remaining seat was won by an independent candidate running with the support of a communist party, the Panamanian People's Party (Partido Panameño del Pueblo, PPP).
+The remaining seat was won by an independent candidate running with the support of a communist party, the People's Party of Panama (Partido del Pueblo de Panamá, PPP).
 The PPP had failed to acquire the signatures required for a place on the ballot.
 Despite the lopsided victory of the progovernment party and the weakness of the National Legislative Council (budgeting and appropriations were controlled by President Royo, who had been handpicked by Torrijos), this election represented a small step toward restoring democratic political processes.
 The election also demonstrated that Panama's political party system was too fragmented to form a viable united front against the government.